romainneutron/pebble-badminton/README.md

 Built by a Badminton player for Badminton players.
 Keep track of the score in your Badminton matches with simple controls and a clean, uncluttered interface.

 Match formats are easily configured inside the app and it defaults to the settings you last used.
-If yours isn't configurable, let me know because I want to support all commonly played formats.
+If yours isn't configurable, let me know.

 ## Screenshots